10 Ways to Give Your Dog More Mental Stimulation

 3. Get Your Dog a Puzzle Toy

 Puzzle toys are a nice and easy way to keep your dog busy & entertained.
 Interactive toys like puzzles help keep your dog focused on a task, and that added extra mental stimulation goes a long way.
-Just one extra 15 minute game a day can mean so much to your dog.
+One extra 15 minute game a day can such a huge difference to your dog.
 It gives them something to focus on, and that extra meaning in their day helps when it comes to alleviating problem behaviors.

-Puzzle toys give your dog a chance to use some of their natural problem solving abilities.
-And by keeping your dog engaged with interactive toys you can help boost their confidence & alleviate boredom.
+Puzzle toys are great because they give your dog a chance to use some of their natural problem solving abilities.
+And by keeping your dog engaged with interactive toys you can help boost their confidence & tire them out mentally.

 Now keep in mind not all puzzle toys are loved equally by all dogs.
-My dog much prefers toys like a frozen Kong stuffed with healthy treats over puzzles that lay flat on the ground.
-And a frozen Kong will last her 30+ minutes, where a puzzle toy might only last 2.
-So before you buy a new puzzle try it out first by making your own with a muffin tin & tennis balls.
+My dog prefers a frozen Kong stuffed with treats over puzzle toys that lay flat on the ground.
+A frozen Kong will keep her busy for 30+ minutes, while a puzzle toy usually lasts 2.
+So if you’re not sure if your dog is into puzzles I suggest making one out of a muffin tin & tennis balls to gauge their interest.

 4. Teach Your Dog Some New Tricks

 How many tricks does your dog know?
 Do they have a good stay, come here & lay down?
 Well the good news is there’s a lot more you can teach them that goes beyond the basics.
 With trick training there’s always more to add.

 Teaching your dog a new trick or command is great for mental stimulation, and it can be especially helpful with shy or fearful dogs.
 All that training will help boost your dogs confidence, and it strengthens the bond between dog & owner.
 Learning new commands can also help increase your dogs focus and impulse control (manners).